 Background.
 The image pictured on the right is a sequential and relational view of the known universe and part of the unknown universe.
 It is unique.
 It is simple.
 It is fully-integrated and necessarily all-inclusive.
 However, it is not yet the focus of most educational circles.
 Eventually we hope that it will be.
 We are calling on colleagues, friends and family to take a look at it and give us feedback.

 Our work with this “Universe View” started in December 2011 in a high school classroom.
-It has been part of our Small Business School website since January 2012.
-In August 2017 this page was posted here: https://81018.com/vault
+It was part of our Small Business School website since January 2012.
+In August 2017 that page was finally posted here on this site: https://81018.com/vault